On the Implicit Bias of Adam: Abstract

 \section{Abstract}

-Add a date In previous literature, backward error analysis was used to find ordinary differential equations (ODEs) approximating the gradient descent trajectory.
+In previous literature, backward error analysis was used to find ordinary differential equations (ODEs) approximating the gradient descent trajectory.
 It was found that finite step sizes implicitly regularize solutions because terms appearing in the ODEs penalize the two-norm of the loss gradients.
-We prove that the existence of similar implicit regularization in RMSProp and Adam depends on their hyperparameters and the training stage, but with a different ``norm'' involved: the corresponding ODE terms either penalize the (perturbed) one-norm of the loss gradients or, on the contrary, hinder its decrease (the latter case being typical).
+We prove that the existence of similar implicit regularization in RMSProp and Adam depends on their hyperparameters and the training stage, but with a different ``norm'' involved: the corresponding ODE terms either penalize the (perturbed) one-norm of the loss gradients or, conversely, impede its reduction (the latter case being typical).
 We also conduct numerical experiments and discuss how the proven facts can influence generalization.